michaeljaneway/paraduxical/assets/rules.md

 │ OBJECTIVE                                                                   │
 │                                                                             │
-│  Be the first player to line up FOUR of your tokens in a row —              │ │  horizontally, vertically, or diagonally.                                   │ │                                                                             │ └─────────────────────────────────────────────────────────────────────────────┘
+│  Be the first player to line up FOUR of your tokens in a row —              │ │  horizontally or diagonally.                                                │ │                                                                             │ └─────────────────────────────────────────────────────────────────────────────┘